jakirsoftware/Foss-Browser/README.md

 ----
 ### Gestures

-You can assign over ten different gestures to the toolbar and the toolbar buttons.
+You can assign nearly twenty different gestures to the toolbar and the toolbar buttons.
 Each in four directions.
-So you have up to eight different gestures to control FOSS Browser.
+You can also trigger events by long pressing the toolbar buttons.
+So you have up to ten different gestures to control FOSS Browser.
 Supported is for example: load last website, switch tab, reload, open bookmarks, ... and many more.

 ----
 ### Backups